SY21-22 Virtual Instruction

 Can my child attend in-person part of the time, and virtual part of the time?

-DCPS believes that the best place for a student to learn is in the classroom and that is why we will fully reopen for every student, every day with their teachers and classmates this fall.
+DCPS believes that the best place for a student to learn is in the classroom and that is why we are open for every student, every day with their teachers and classmates.
 Virtual learning is a full-time alternative to in-person learning.
 DCPS is not offering hybrid schedules.

 My child is in a dual-language program, Montessori program, or specialized high school.
 Will the virtual program provide these options?

-DCPS will offer a rich learning environment for students who need to participation in virtual learning, but we cannot guarantee access to all courses or programs.
+DCPS offers a rich learning environment for students who need to participation in virtual learning, but we cannot guarantee access to all courses or programs.
 However, virtual students in grades 6-12 will have access to all courses required for graduation.